 In this story we see two men exercise humility.
 Joseph learned it through trials and suffering.
 His character changed and because of it God raised him from captivity and placed him at the right hand of the king.

 The Pharaoh did not learn humility from suffering, his came from being confronted with the power of God in Joseph's work and character.
 The king could have rejected Joseph's interpretation, rejected this advice from a jailed foreigner, but he humbled himself and God saved his country and his crown.

 God hates pride and the Bible says that He actively works against the proud, and conversely works for the humble.
 This should make us think twice about "puffing up" and being difficult when offended or contradicted, the meek will inherit the earth, the proud will inherit a rebuke and punishment.

 These pagans were unaware that their prosperity came from the God of Joseph.
 They worshipped all kinds of fertility and nature gods and appealed to them for good harvests etc.

-Worshipping a pagan "earth god" or the god of money, or the god of leisure, or the god of self-reliance, good government, humanism, central planning – is all the same thing.
-God our Father, the Lord, Jesus Christ, He is the one who prospers nations and "Blessed is the nation whose God is the Lord."
+Worshipping a pagan "earth god" or the god of money, or the god of leisure, or the god of self-reliance, good government, humanism, central planning – are all the same things.
+The Lord, Jesus Christ, He is the one who prospers nations and "Blessed is the nation whose God is the Lord."
 (Psalms 33:12)

 We need to be especially prayerful that this country which has enjoyed tremendous prosperity in the last two centuries because of its faith, does not inherit God's wrath because of its unfaithfulness at the present time.
 We do well to pray and serve the Lord and hope He spares the nation because of the righteous that live within it.